BQP $=$ PSPACE: Results

 \item Denote the equal superposition of the eigenstates of the state $\psi$ in register $A$, without the last qubit, as $|\chi\rangle$.
 Let us have this state in a new register $B$.
 For example, if $\psi := \frac{1}{4}\left(|00\rangle\langle 00|+|01\rangle\langle 01|+|10\rangle\langle 10|+|11\rangle\langle 11|\right)$, then we would have $|\chi\rangle := \frac{1}{\sqrt{2}}\left(|0\rangle+|1\rangle\right)$.
 Perform phase estimation of the unitary $U$ for the eigenstates $|\chi\rangle|0\rangle$ \cite{NC}, using controlled-$U$ operations $cU$, to obtain the phase estimates of the odd leaves in a register $X$ of $\ell=1$ qubit, entangled with $|\chi\rangle_B|0\rangle$.
 If $q<n$, the effective state in registers $X$ and $B$ is:

 where $x_j=\tilde{\phi}_j$ in register $X$ for the odd leaves of the tree, $\tilde{\phi}_j$ being the estimate of the phase $\phi_j$.
 Here, register $B$ is of $n-q$ qubits.
 Next, perform phase estimation of the unitary $U$ for the eigenstates $|\chi\rangle|1\rangle$, using $cU$ operations, to obtain the phase estimates of the even leaves in a register $Y$, again of $\ell=1$ qubit.
 This is performed using register $Y$ as the phase estimate register, and the other register being $B$ and $|1\rangle$.
-The effective state in this other register, used for the phase estimation, is then:

-After the phase estimations for the odd and the even leaves of the tree, we effectively have three classically correlated registers $X$, $Y$ and $B$ in the following state, if $q<n$:
+After the phase estimations for the odd and the even leaves of the tree, we effectively have three entangled registers $X$, $Y$ and $B$ in the following state, if $q<n$:

 where $y_j=\tilde{\phi}_j$ in register $Y$ for the even leaves of the tree, $\tilde{\phi}_j$ being the estimate of the phase $\phi_j$.